StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 ### distribution_desc

 StarRocks supports hash bucketing and random bucketing.
-If you do not specify bucketing configurations, StarRocks uses random bucketing and automatically sets the number of buckets by default.
+If you do not configure bucketing, StarRocks uses random bucketing and automatically sets the number of buckets by default.

 - Random bucketing (since v3.1)